nokyinlim/personal/README.md

 ## Usage

 This dashboard is designed for my personal use only and contains customized tools specific to my workflow and needs.

-## Privacy Notice

-This repository is private and contains some personal information.
-It is not intended for public distribution or sharing.